Approver(s):

 Introduction

-IS is responsible under the Data Protection Act for ensuring that all personnel and identifiable data is recoverable in the event of accident loss or damage, and that all personnel and identifiable data on recoverable media is securely protected.
+This Backup Policy applies to all data, systems, and applications within the University’s technology infrastructure under state and federal regulations and best practices relating to data protection and security to ensure that all personnel and identifiable data is recoverable in the event of accidental loss or damage, and that all personnel and identifiable data on recoverable media is securely protected.
+Only systems that are under the direct purview of Information Services are covered under this policy.

 What Will Be Backed Up